SCURRYYY/Streaming-Finance-Data-with-AWS-Lambda/README.md

 #### This project consists of three infrastructure elements parts:
 #### 1. Data Transformer
-#### - We will create a Kinesis Firehose Delivery Stream which have a lambda function that transforms therecord and streams it into an S3 bucket.
+####        - We will create a Kinesis Firehose Delivery Stream which have a lambda function that transforms the records and streams it into an S3 bucket.
+#### 2. Data Collector
+####        - We will write a lambda function to get stock price data and place it into the delivery (DataTransformer).
-#### -
+#### 3. Data Analyzer
+####        - We will use AWS Athena to gain insight into our streamed data.